GOLDEN DESERT DEBATE TOURNAMENT AT UNLV

 You don't need to include me on the email chain as I won't be reading along anyways.

-I competed mainly in Public Forum as the second speaker and in Lincoln-Douglas as well as in some Forensic events (Impromptu and Original Oratory) during high school.
-My high school team competed mainly on the VHSL district level, where I won speaker and team awards.
-I now currently compete in College Parliamentary at Johns Hopkins University, where I major in neuroscience on the pre-med track.
+I competed mainly in PF as the second speaker as well as some speech events during high school.
+Due to limited funding, my high school team mainly competed on the VHSL district level, where I won speaker and team awards.

 General: